freelee0222/freelee0222/README.md

 - **LinkedIn:** [linkedin.com/in/free-clements](https://www.linkedin.com/in/free-clements)
 - **Email:** _Add your preferred email here if comfortable_

-I’m always open to discussing new opportunities, collaborating on projects, or simply talking tech.
+I’m always open to discussing new opportunities, collaborating on projects, or simply chatting about how a website can drive growth for your business.
 Let’s build something great together!